Joe Flacco: Indianapolis Colts

 On March 22, 2024, Flacco signed with the Indianapolis Colts on a one-year deal.
 He began the season as the backup to Anthony Richardson but took over in Week 4 against the Steelers after Richardson got injured.
 Flacco finished the game with 168 yards and two touchdowns, leading the Colts to a 27–24 victory.
 With Richardson out, Flacco started against the Jacksonville Jaguars in Week 5, completing 33-of-44 passes for 359 yards, three touchdowns and no interceptions in a narrow 37–34 loss.
 He led the Colts to victory the following week against the Tennessee Titans.

 With Richardson struggling, the Colts announced on October 30 that Flacco would be the starter moving forward, beginning in their Week 9 matchup against the Minnesota Vikings.
 After losing both starts and committing six turnovers across those games, Flacco was benched and Richardson was reinstated as the starter prior to Week 11.

 After another injury to Richardson between Week 16 and 17, Flacco played the game against the Giants, with a possible playoff bid on the line.
-However, Flacco would throw 2 touchdowns and 2 interceptions as the Giants snapped a 10-game losing streak and beat the Colts 45–33, eliminating the Colts from playoff considerations.
+However, Flacco would throw two touchdowns and two interceptions as the Giants snapped a 10-game losing streak and beat the Colts 45–33, eliminating the Colts from playoff contention.